anduril/sample-app-ais-integration-rest/README.md

 # AIS to Lattice Integration

 ## Description
-This is a sample application showcasing an integration between AIS vessel traffic data and Lattice.
+This is a sample application showcasing a REST integration in Python that transmits simulated AIS vessel traffic data to Lattice.

-The sample application demonstrates how to create an entity as a JSON payload and call the HTTP `PUT /api/v1/entities` endpoint to publish an entity to the Lattice API.
+The sample application demonstrates how to create an entity as a JSON payload and call the `Lattice.entities.publish_entity` method to publish an entity to Lattice.

 The AIS (Automatic Identification System) vessel traffic dataset is a repository of vessel identification and positioning data.
 The data is collected through an onboard navigation safety device that transmits and monitors the location and characteristics of vessels in U.S. For this sample demonstration, the only 4 fields in the dataset that we are interested in are the MMSI, latitude, longitude, and vessel name.
 These fields are used to simulate maritime traffic, creating and continuously updating vessel entities with their latest position and publishing them to the Lattice API in real-time.